 Advantage: Away from city centre traffic, close to motorway after the game ahead of traffic flow.

-During the season 2015/16, we have noticed an increase of persistent group “bouncing”, culminating in beer being thrown in the air.
-This has happened on both home and away concourses and would stress has only involved a very small minority of fans.
+We have noticed an increase of persistent group “bouncing” and “throwing of items”, including beer and items being thrown into the air.
+This has happened at both home and away games.

-This has resulted in both the Club and the Police receiving complaints from supporters who have become soaked in beer.
-As we are sure you will agree this is anti-social behaviour and people should not have to put up with this.
-As a consequence, both the Club, Merseyside Police and supporter’s groups have discussed how this should be addressed.
+Although it has only involved a small minority of fans, it has resulted in both the Club and the Police receiving complaints from supporters who have become soaked in beer or have been hit by items thrown.
+This is anti-social behaviour and people should not have to put up with this.
+As a consequence, both the Club, Merseyside Police and supporters’ groups have discussed how this should be addressed.

 Firstly, both the Club and the Police want to make it clear that we want ALL our supporters to enjoy their day and we understand that this may include singing and an element of “bouncing” as a group.

-However, a decision has been made that should home or away fans participate in the throwing of alcohol in any area of the stadium, they will be dealt with by Match Day Stewards with the full support of Merseyside Police Officers.
-This could culminate with an ejection from the ground or potentially an arrest, dependent on the specific circumstances.
+However, a decision has been made that should home or away fans participate in the throwing of alcohol or any other items in any area of the stadium, they will be dealt with by Match Day Stewards with the full support of Merseyside Police Officers.
+This could culminate with an ejection from the stadium or potentially an arrest, dependent on the specific circumstances.

-Please continue to enjoy the match but we ask that you also consider other supporters and how they will be affected by your behavior and we ask for your support in this.
+Please continue to enjoy the match but we ask that you also consider other supporters and how they will be affected by your behaviour and we ask for your support in this.
+Thank you.

-A team of Everton Stewards will also be in operation at Turf Moor and will be on hand to help with any issues at the Stadium.
+A team of EFC travel stewards will also be in operation at the Stadium and will be on hand to help with any issues.